 2. Investigating your Claim

-Your adjuster will gather all the information from you about the accident, including the police or Collision Centre report, to determine how the accident happened and who is at fault.
+Your adjuster will gather all the information from you about the collision, including the police or Collision Centre report, to determine how the collision happened and who is at fault.

 3. Coverage review

 Your claims adjuster will look at your policy coverage details to see what’s covered and inform you of any deductibles.